gyjbb/Leetcode-Python2/README.md

 ## 59. Spiral Matrix II
 [Video link](https://www.bilibili.com/video/BV1SL4y1N7mV/?spm_id_from=333.788&vd_source=63f26efad0d35bcbb0de794512ac21f3) \
-Follow the [ , ) rule, then define the start x and start y, which will change every time in the loop.\
+Follow the [ , ) boundary rule, then define the start x and start y, which will change every time in the loop.\
 Also, define an offset, which will decrease by 1 in every loop. \
-And use count to record the number increase.\
+And use count to record the increase of number.\
 (startx, starty)  (i,j)\
-After each full loop, the (startx, starty) will add 1, and offset will add 1.
+After each four-direction loop, the (startx, starty) will add 1, and offset will add 1.

 <img src="https://github.com/gyjbb/Leetcode-Python2/blob/main/Screen%20Shot%202023-05-10%20at%205.38.52%20PM.png" width="700" height="600">